pivot-access-ltd/bma-offline-docs/originals/concepts-and-terms.md

 Node statuses are labels used to describe the general state of a node as known to MAAS.
 A node will undergo various manipulations during their time spent in MAAS, and its status will change accordingly.
 Actions applied to a node are the most common cause of a status change (see section above.)
 Below is the full list of status values and their meaning, arranged alphabetically.

 Some aspects of a node can only be modified when a node has a certain status.
-Examples:
+Here are two typical examples:

--   you cannot modify a network interfaces unless the node has a status of either 'Ready' or 'Broken'.
+1.   you cannot modify a network interfaces unless the node has a status of either 'Ready' or 'Broken'.
--   you cannot modify storage unless the node has a status of either 'Ready' or 'Allocated'.
+2.   you cannot modify storage unless the node has a status of either 'Ready' or 'Allocated'.

 <h3 id="heading--allocated">Allocated</h3>